 Description

-This memorial is situated on the north side of the main road (the Roman road Stanegate) through the small village and immediately adjacent to the town hall.
-It is in the form of a Celtic cross set upon a tapering pedestal upon a two-stepped base.
-Affixed to the front of the main pedestal is a tapering copper plaque 90 cm by 60 cm with a decorative arched pattern at the top, inside which are the dates "1914" and "1918", and below which are the thirty names of the fallen.
-Each name is in its own cartouche, the lettering and cartouche in raised Roman capitals.
-A bronze plaque 15 cm by 92 cm on the front of the upper step carries the information from 1939-1945, with the ten names raised in half relief in Roman capitals, and the dates carried on a central panel.
-The memorial sits at the centre of a later, curving structure of walls, steps and seats.
+Located on the north side of the main road through the small village, adjacent to the town hall, the memorial takes the form of a Celtic cross set on a tapering pedestal, which rests on a two-stepped base.
+On the front of the main pedestal, there is a tapering copper plaque measuring 90 cm by 60 cm, adorned with a decorative arched pattern at the top.
+This plaque displays the dates "1914" and "1918," along with the thirty names of the fallen, each in its own cartouche, with the lettering and cartouches in raised Roman capitals.
+Additionally, a bronze plaque measuring 15 cm by 92 cm is affixed to the front of the upper step, providing information from 1939-1945, with ten names raised in half relief in Roman capitals, and the dates presented on a central panel.
+The memorial is set within a later curving structure of walls, steps, and seats.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.